-We asked him back in 2016 what he thinks makes Finnish films so special.
+We asked Karukoski back in 2016 what he thinks makes Finnish films so special.
 “Their black humour,” he said.
 “It’s so black, foreign people often don’t understand the funny parts.
 One of my most popular films, Lapland Odyssey, starts with five suicides.
 It’s a comedy.”

 First catching global attention with the 2012 documentary Canned Dreams, this documentary film-maker followed it up with 2016’s Kaisa’s Enchanted Forest, a fairytale set in the land of the Skolt Sami people near the Arctic Circle.
 Narrated by the director’s great-grandmother, the film was recognised with a number of accolades, including the Grand Prix prize at the Northern Character Film & TV Festival in Murmansk.

 “I’m very surprised and flattered by the award,” the director said at the time.
 “It’s great that a film about Skolt Sami legends and history has been acknowledged in such a wonderful way in Russia.”